untitaker/blog/content/contact.rst

 - `GitHub <https://github.com/untitaker>`_

-  If it is about one of my projects, opening an issue instead is usually preferrable.
+  If it is about one of my projects, opening an issue instead is the best way to contact me.

 - `markus@unterwaditzer.net <markus@unterwaditzer.net>`_